Trade guide

 Low-voltage and service blended together

 Data cabling and service work carry different materials and margins than construction.
 Without separate classes, a strong service month can hide a weak construction quarter.
+You deserve to see the real split.

 Which plan fits a electrical business